 Pietro Bracci was the last great sculptor of the Baroque period in Rome, but in most cases his activity was coordinated by

-an architect; in the monument shown above his sculptures were included in a structure devised by Paolo Posi, an architect who was a specialist in ephemeral buildings such as the Macchine della Chinea (*) or the catafalques
+an architect; in the monument shown above his sculptures were included in a structure devised by Paolo Posi, an architect who was a specialist in ephemeral buildings such as the Macchine della Chinea (*) (you may wish to see that which he designed in the year 1767 in an etching by Vasi - it opens in another window) or the catafalques

 used for the funerals of the popes: they were made of timber and papier maché which allowed the most extravagant design.